Teddington Lock: Popular culture and the media

 The lock was the location of the Fish-Slapping Dance sketch in Monty Python's Flying Circus.

-In episode 1 of series 5 of the BBC TV police drama New Tricks, the villain is arrested at Teddington Lock.

 Thames Television had its purpose-built Teddington Studios at Teddington Lock.

-In a third-season episode of Murder Maps Teddington Lock was the location of the brutal murder of two teenage girls in the summer of 1953.
-The murderer, Alfred Whiteway was apprehended, found guilty and was executed in December 1953.
+In a third-season episode of Murder Maps, Teddington Lock was the location of the brutal murder of two teenage girls in the summer of 1953.
+The murderer, Alfred Whiteway, was apprehended, found guilty and was executed in December 1953.